 In the area of Our People, we made further progress toward our company goals for female representation and U.S. ethnic diversity in our leadership.
 Our divisions also led inclusion initiatives to strengthen colleagues’ sense of belonging.
 In addition, our focus on the safety of our colleagues remains paramount.
 Our Enterprise Safety Strategy continues to drive us toward our goal of zero accidents, and in 2019, we reduced our lost time accidents by 15 percent compared with 2018.

 Finally, we continue to invest in the communities where our colleagues live and work, and where we do business.
 The 2018-19 school year marked our fifth year proudly supporting the ITW David Speer Academy, a high school providing STEM education to more than 1,000 students in an under-served community in Chicago.
 The 2019 senior class had a 99.7 percent graduation rate, with all graduates planning to pursue education beyond high school.

-Thank you for your interest in ITW, and thank you to ITW’s dedicated colleagues around the world who live our culture and values every day.
+Thank you for your continued interest in ITW, and thank you to ITW’s dedicated colleagues around the world who support our shared CSR journey.

 Christopher A. O’Herlihy